 All students entering the North Seekonk K-5 program undergo assessment in math, reading, and English language arts proficiency before beginning instruction.
 Using the results of the assessment as a guide, instruction is individualized for each student within the scope of the Massachusetts Curriculum Frameworks grade level expectations.
 Core academic subjects include English language arts, mathematics, history and social sciences, and science and technology/engineering.
-Physical education, art and music are also provided.
+Physical education, art, and music are also provided.

-DEEP LEARNING
+DEEPER LEARNING

-The Collaborative also utilizes the Deep Learning approach to teaching and learning.
-Deep learning allows the teacher to be an activator of student knowledge and for students to engage in choice and take responsibility for their learning where they are engaged in authentic, relevant problems or situations where learning is applied.
+The Collaborative also utilizes the Deeper Learning approach to teaching and learning.
+Deeper learning allows the teacher to be an activator of student knowledge and for students to engage in choice and take responsibility for their learning where they are engaged in authentic, relevant problems or situations where learning is applied.
 There are many opportunities for students to process information and ideas as they develop and use literacy and thinking skills.
 Students are less passive and more engaged in the learning process.

-Through deep learning, teachers are activators of student knowledge allowing students to engage in choice and take responsibility for their learning.
+Through deeper learning, teachers are activators of student knowledge allowing students to engage in choice and take responsibility for their learning.
 The work students are engaged in is authentic and focuses on solving relevant problems or life situations.
 There are many opportunities for students to process information and ideas as they develop and use literacy and thinking skills.
 Students are actively engaged in the learning process.

-The six global competencies for Deep Learning are as follows:
+The six global competencies for Deeper Learning are as follows:

-Charac ter Communication - Learning to learn Grit, tenacity, perseverance, and resilience Self-regulation, responsibility, and integrity Communicating effectively in a variety of ways using different modes, including digital Reflection on and use of the process of learning to improve communication - Learning how to communicate for different audiences.
-Citizens - - Thinking like global citizens Considering global issues based on diverse values and worldviews Genuine interest and ability to solve real-world problems Creativity Learning about economic and social opportunities Asking the right inquiry questions Considering new ideas and solutions Learning how leadership is used to turn ideas into action - Compassion, empathy, and concern for others Collabo - Working interdependently in teams Critical Thinking - Evaluating information - Interpersonal and team-related skills - Making connections and identifying patterns - Social, emotional, and intercultural skills - Problem-solving - Managing team challenges and dynamics - Making sense of what you are learning - Learning from and contributing to the learning of others - Experimenting, reflecting, and taking action on ideas for the real world
+Charac ter Communication - Learning to learn Grit, tenacity, perseverance, and resilience Self-regulation, responsibility, and integrity Communicating effectively in a variety of ways using different modes, including digital Reflection on and use of the process of learning to improve communication Learning how to communicate for different audiences.
+Citizen: - - Thinking like global citizens Considering global issues based on diverse values and worldviews Genuine interest and ability to solve real-world problems Creativity Learning about economic and social opportunities Asking the right inquiry questions Considering new ideas and solutions Learning how leadership is used to turn ideas into action - Compassion, empathy, and concern for others Collabo - Working interdependently in teams Critical Thinking - Evaluating information - Interpersonal and team-related skills - Making connections and identifying patterns - Social, emotional, and intercultural skills - Problem-solving - Managing team challenges and dynamics - Making sense of what you are learning - Learning from and contributing to the learning of others - Experimenting, reflecting, and taking action on ideas for the real world

-POSITIVE BEHAVIORAL INTERVENTIONS AND SUPPORTS (PBIS) AND THE SCERTS MODEL
+POSITIVE BEHAVIORAL INTERVENTIONS AND SUPPORTS (PBIS)

-Each classroom incorporates the philosophy of Positive Behavioral Intervention and Supports (PBIS) and the SCERTS Model (Social, Communication, Emotional, Regulation, and Transactional Supports) to maximize student potential and achievement.
-PBIS and SCERTS provide a platform from which all other components of the program naturally grow.
-The fundamental aspects of PBIS include understanding and recognizing the hierarchy of student needs, development of classroom culture, providing communication which promotes classroom management, shaping students' identity via positive input, applying positive approaches to discipline, and providing motivation management for each child.
-The SCERTS Model helps to establish clear priorities in the areas of social communication, emotional regulation, and transactional supports (supports provided in the environment and by learning partners).
-Both PBIS and SCERTS allow for a rich collection of data which documents student achievements and provides the basis for making informed changes to student programming and teaching strategy.
+Each classroom incorporates the philosophy of Positive Behavioral Intervention and Supports (PBIS).
+PBIS provides a platform from which all other components of the program naturally grow.
+The fundamental aspects of PBIS include understanding and recognizing the hierarchy of student needs, development of classroom culture, providing communication which promotes classroom management, shaping students' identity via positive input, applying positive approaches to discipline, and creating an environment where naturalistic incentives motivate positive choices for each child.
+Our classrooms also establish clear priorities in the areas of social communication, emotional regulation, and environmental supports to buoy learning partnerships (supports provided in the environment and by learning partners).
+Our classroom environments allow for a rich collection of data which documents student achievements and provides the basis for making informed changes to programming and teaching strategy.
+Focus is always placed on the use of modeling, redirection and positive behavioral supports as the teaching strategies which are used to assist students in meeting their goals.